TheWolverine.com - Michigan Football Podcast: Ryan Van Bergen With John Borton

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Former Michigan defensive lineman Ryan Van Bergen breaks down the Maryland game with senior editor John Borton, on the podcast.
+Former Wolverine Ryan Van Bergen breaks down the match-ups between Wisconsin and Michigan, on the podcast.

-Van Bergen talks about the Wolverines' dominating defensive performance, junior quarterback Shea Patterson using many weapons, and more.
-Here's what Van Bergen had to say…
+Van Bergen gives his takes on what the Wolverines have to do to slow down the Badgers and take control under the lights at Michigan Stadium.
+Here's what he had to say…

 ---